Need Last-Minute Holiday Fulfillment? Get Started Quickly With a 3PL

 When you request a quote from a 3PL, there are several key pieces of information you must be ready to share with them to expedite the process.
 This includes:

-- Warehousing and storage: If you need lot management, refrigeration, temperature control, or other special storage needs
+- Warehousing and storage: If you need lot management or other special storage needs

 - Packaging: If you will use the 3PL’s plain materials or your own custom branded boxes; if you prefer boxes or poly mailers; if you need kitting and assembly services; if you will offer bundles